qilingframework/rtfd.io/docs/usage.md

 - archtype=None
 > - "x8664", "x86", "arm", "arm64", "mips"
 - bigendian=False
-> - Default is false, only availble for "arm" and "mips" for now
+> - Default is false, only available for "arm" and "mips" arch for now
 - output=None
 > - refer to above section
 - verbose=1